The Seasons of Da Nang: How Weather Shapes the City

 If reliable swimming is a priority, planning within the dry season offers the most stability and generally aligns with what visitors consider the best beach months in Da Nang.
 Seasonal patterns can also influence where to stay, particularly if the beach access is central to your trip.

-If You Prefer Exploring and Movement
+If You Prefer Exploring and Moving Through the City

 Some travellers focus less on swimming and more on exploring neighbourhoods, driving coastal roads, visiting markets or spending full days outdoors.